Wisconsin Evangelical Lutheran Synod: Missions

 WELS Mission Journeys is the official WELS program for short-term mission trips for WELS members.
 “Through church- or school-based volunteer trips to WELS mission fields at home and abroad, members have the opportunity to engage in Christian service.
 Pre-trip training led by a Mission Journeys team leader equips volunteers to have significant impact during their trip.
 While volunteering, the learning and sharing of outreach ideas will allow teams to explore how they can use their God-given abilities to lead an outreach event upon their return home.”

 Education

-The WELS school system is the fourth largest private school system in the United States.
+The WELS school system is one of the largest private school system in the United States.
 As of 2021, WELS churches and associations operate 362 early childhood centers, 284 elementary schools, 29 high schools, 2 colleges, and 1 seminary across the nation.

 The WELS maintains four schools of ministerial education: two college preparatory schools, Michigan Lutheran Seminary and Luther Preparatory School; a pre-seminary and teacher training college, Martin Luther College in New Ulm, Minnesota; and a seminary for training pastors, Wisconsin Lutheran Seminary, located in Mequon, Wisconsin.

 Wisconsin Lutheran College, a liberal arts college in Milwaukee, is affiliated with the WELS and "is owned and operated by a corporation whose members consist of WELS congregations from across the country."